How To Write Tests

 Run the tests again:

-$ scarb cairo-test
+$ scarb test

 Our test caught the bug!
-The it_adds_two test failed with the following message: Panicked with "assertion `4 == add_two(2)` failed.
+The it_adds_two test failed with the following message: "assertion `4 == add_two(2)` failed.
 It tells us that the assertion that failed was "assertion `left == right` failed and the left and right values are printed on the next lines as left: left_value and right: right_value.
 This helps us start debugging: the left argument was 4 but the right argument, where we had add_two(2), was 5.
 You can imagine that this would be especially helpful when we have a lot of tests going on.

-Note that in some languages and test frameworks, the parameters to equality assertion functions are called expected and actual, and the order in which we specify the arguments matters.
+Note that in some languages and test frameworks, the parameters for equality assertion functions are called expected and actual, and the order in which we specify the arguments matters.
 However, in Cairo, they’re called left and right, and the order in which we specify the value we expect and the value the code produces doesn’t matter.
 We could write the assertion in this test as assert_eq!(add_two(2), 4), which would result in the same failure message that displays assertion failed: `(left == right)`.

 Here is a simple example comparing two structs, showing how to use assert_eq! and assert_ne! macros: